How To Start a Home Care Business in Virginia

 2. Choosing Your Business Structure and Getting Registered

 This might sound fancy, but it's all about deciding how your business will be set up.
 Will you be the sole owner (sole proprietorship) or share the responsibility with a partner (Limited Liability Company)?
 This impacts things like taxes and liability, so do your research!
-Once you've chosen your structure, register your business in Virginia, and don't forget to grab a Federal Tax ID number (EIN) and a National Provider Identifier (NPI).
+Once you've chosen your structure, register your business in Virginia with the Virginia State Corporation Commission (SCC).
+This involves selecting a unique business name, filing the necessary paperwork, and paying any applicable fees.

 3. Obtaining the Right License